-ACTION 1.10 The health service organisation: a.
+The health service organisation: a.
 Identifies and documents organisational risks b.
 Uses clinical and other data collections to support risk assessments c.
 Acts to reduce risks d.
 Regularly reviews and acts to improve the effectiveness of the risk management system e.
 Reports on risks to the workforce and consumers f.
-Plans for, and manages, internal and external emergencies and disasters Comments Management and staff explained how risks are identified and managed and how this is influenced by staff, patients and carers.
-Information from a broad range of sources informs the Healthscope Board and PPH leadership team to define and operationalise the risk management system.
+Plans for, and manages, internal and external emergencies and disasters

+Management and staff explained how risks are identified and managed and how this is influenced by staff, patients and carers.
+Information from a broad range of sources informs the Board and leadership teams to define and operationalise the risk management system.
 The system is reviewed and refined as needed to ensure it remains effective in managing both corporate and clinical risks.
 The risk management system includes business continuity plans to support service delivery in the case of an emergency or disaster.
-Assessors saw evidence that the system is actively managed, evaluated and improved as needed.
-Risk management system.
-Rating Applicable HSF IDS Met All
+The assessors saw evidence that the system is actively managed, evaluated and improved as needed.
+Risk management reports are provided regularly to the governing body, management and staff.

-ACTION 1.11 The health service orga inisation has organisation-wide incident management and investigation systems, and: a.
+The health service organisation has organisation-wide incident management and investigation systems, and: a.
 Supports the workforce to recognise and report incidents b.
-Supports patients, ca .
 Supports patients, carers and families to communicate concerns or incidents c.
 Involves the workforce and consumers in the review of incidents d.
-Provides timely feedback on the analys feedback on the analysis of incidents to the governing body, the workforce and consumers e.
+Provides timely feedback on the analysis of incidents to the governing body, the workforce and consumers e.
 Uses the information from the analysis of incidents to improve safety and quality f.
-Incorporates quality f.
 Incorporates risks identified in the analysis of incidents into the risk management system g.
-Regularly reviews and acts to improve the effectiveness of the incident management incident management and investigation systems Comments Patients and carers rep incident reporting and Documents reviewed, plus interviews with staff, confirmed that all staff are encouraged to report any incidents or "near misses" through the incident reporting system.
+Regularly reviews and acts to improve the effectiveness of the incident management and investigation systems

+Documents reviewed, plus interviews with staff, confirmed that all staff are encouraged to report any incidents or "near misses" through the incident reporting system, RiskMan.
 Patients and carers reported that they felt empowered to raise concerns.
 The clinical governance team provides analysis and feedback to all staff and key committees on incident reporting and trends.
-Trend analysis of incidents drives quality improvement activities and are reflected in the PPH risk register.
-Information on the outcomes of incident investigations is reviewed at the individual incident and aggregate levels to ensure the system is functioning as intended and to inform improvements where indicated Rating Applicable HSF IDs Met All
+Trend analysis of incidents drives quality improvement activities, which are reflected in the organisation's risk register.
+Information on the outcomes of incident investigations is reviewed at the individual incident and aggregate levels to ensure the system is functioning as intended, and to inform improvements where indicated.